About COVID-19 vaccines

 Find COVID-19 vaccines near you on the CDC website

-Scientists studied the 3 Food and Drug Administration (FDA) approved or authorized COVID-19 vaccines in tens of thousands of people in clinical trials.
+Scientists studied the 4 FDA approved or authorized COVID-19 vaccines in tens of thousands of people in clinical trials.
 The trials included people of all ages, genders, races, and ethnicities.
 Scientists continue to study these vaccines as millions of people get vaccinated.

 Results show that the vaccines work well in these ways: